nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 Basic Service Set (IBSS) - also commonly referred to as an ad hoc network (``ns3::AdhocWifiMac``).

-The simplest of these is ``ns3::AdhocWifiMac``, which implements a Wi-Fi MAC that does not perform any kind of beacon generation, probing, or association.
+The ``ns3::AdhocWifiMac`` class implements a Wi-Fi MAC for IBSS (ad hoc) operation.
+Optional beacon generation follows the distributed IBSS procedure of IEEE 802.11: at each TBTT a random delay is applied, and a pending Beacon is cancelled if a Beacon from the same IBSS is received before that delay expires.
 The ``ns3::StaWifiMac`` class implements an active probing and association state machine that handles automatic re-association whenever too many beacons are missed.
 Finally, ``ns3::ApWifiMac`` implements an AP that generates periodic